 Elegant seems over the top today, but St. Jerome simply meant, when the word is put back into ordinary English, choice or elect: What a choice baby!
-Now that's choice, i.e., stupid in modern Cynicalese.
+Now that's choice.

 On to the Greek: that should straighten things out in a hurry.
-The word for little Moses, found in both the Septuagint translation of the Hebrew Bible, and thus in the original text of Hebrews, is asteion (asteios).
+The word for little Moses, found in both the Septuagint translation of the Hebrew Bible, and thus in the Greek texts of Hebrews and Acts 7, is asteion (that is, asteios).
 It's worthwhile to consider the etymology.
 An asteios is someone of the astu, or of the town--had baby Moses already been out on the town?--rather than a hayseed (an agroikos).
 An asteios is polite, accomplished, cultivated, urbane (Latin, urbanus, urbs).
 Forget the cigars, that baby needs a pipe!

-Taken to its etymological extreme, should we suppose Paul sees in Moses a city-folk rather than country-cousin?
+Taken to its etymological extreme, should we suppose that Stephen and Paul see in Moses a city-folk rather than country-cousin?
 Here's the right sort of baby: a quality child, a fine baby--finesse, refinement.
 Putting the high-falutin' etymology aside, asteios matches well the later elegantem, schoenes, and proper.
 Wycliffe's fair seems a bit off somehow.
 Where does it come from?

-We turn now to Exodus 2:2 (the Septuagint and ultimately the Hebrew), which St. Paul was simply quoting.
+We turn now to Exodus 2:2 (both the Septuagint, which St. Paul was simply quoting, and the Hebrew).
 What does the Hebrew say?
 It "simply" says that the parents regarded baby Moses ki-tov, or as (ki) tov, and for that reason (reason enough) chose to hide him from Pharaoh.
 Now everybody knows what tov means: Matsel Tov!
 Good Luck!
 Elegant Luck!
 It's the simplest of all Hebrew words next to shalom.

 But note how the Authorised Translation renders the word: "and when they saw him that he was a goodly child."